Sustainscapes/AICcPermanova/README.md

 </details>

-As seen in table <a href="#tab:SummaryPlantPA">2.1</a> there are 35 models within 2 AICc where the max VIF is lower than 7 of each other, you can see there how many times a variable has been selected
+As seen in table <a href="#tab:SummaryPlantPA">2.1</a> there are 35 models within 2 AICc where the max VIF is lower or equal than 6 of each other, you can see there how many times a variable has been selected

 | Variable          | Number_of_models | Full_Akaike_Adjusted_RSq | Subset_Akaike_Adjusted_RSq |
 |:------------------|-----------------:|-------------------------:|---------------------------:|